kstep/simpledbus/README.markdown

     -- now run the main loop and wait for signals to arrive assert(SimpleDBus.mainloop(bus))

-Use the command `dbus-send --session --type=signal /org/lua/SimpleDBus/Test org.lua.SimpleDBus.TestSignal.Signal string:stop` to stop this script in a nice way.
+Use the command `dbus-send --session --type=signal /org/lua/SimpleDBus/Test org.lua.SimpleDBus.TestSignal.Signal string:stop` or run `stop.lua` in the examples directory to stop this script in a nice way.

-For more examples look in the `examples` directory in the source tree.
+For more examples look in the examples directory in the source tree.

 License